-Amanda Laflen from Supervisor Horvath's office related as to the erroneous alerts, she reached out immediately and started trouble shooting, spoke to Adam Schiff who spoke to Mayorkas at FEMA, and found out it was part of the accountability... calling for investigation into what happened.
+Amanda Laflen from Supervisor Horvath's office related as to the erroneous alerts, she reached out immediately and started trouble shooting, spoke to Adam Schiff who spoke to Homeland Security Secretary, Alejandro Mayorkas, who oversees FEMA, and is calling for investigation into what happened.
 Email her if you get an alert that doesn't have anything to do with where you live.